Yayo-Arellano/JetpackComposeSimpleRestApi/README.md

-# REST API, ROOM, Jetpack Compose
+# Simple REST API

-Learn how to make an Android App that will call a REST API to retrieve some data that will be stored in SQLite using Room library.
-Build the user interface with Jetpack Compose, MVVM, Dependency injection with Hilt and also add unit and instrumentation tests
+Learn how to make an Android App that will call a REST API using Retrofit to retrieve some data that will be stored in SQLite using Room library.
+Build the user interface with Jetpack Compose.

+Learn MVVM, dependency injection with Hilt and also add unit and instrumentation tests

 Watch the video in youtube (in spanish)